Villawhatever/devfolio/README.md

 <a href="https://app.netlify.com/start/deploy?repository=https://github.com/RyanFitzgerald/devfolio"><img src="https://www.netlify.com/img/deploy/button.svg" alt="Netlify"/></a>

-If you'd rather run through the steps manually, start by creating a free Netlify account with your GitHub.
+If you"d rather run through the steps manually, start by creating a free Netlify account with your GitHub.

 Next, click **New Site From Git** and click **GitHub** (or another) as the provider.

 After that, select the repository where you cloned this into.
-If you don't see it, you may need to configure the Netlify App on Github via the link they provide.
+If you don"t see it, you may need to configure the Netlify App on Github via the link they provide.

 ![Netlify Step 2](https://user-images.githubusercontent.com/9112801/96353255-4bef9d00-1098-11eb-88ba-1ae7a4cec8d3.png)